kg4zow/remarkable.jms1.info/src/scripts/rm2-backup.md

 > &#x2139;&#xFE0F; **Symbolic Links**
 >
 > A symbolic link, or "symlink", is a file whose metadata says that it's a symlink, and whose contents are a path to the file it points to.
-The kernel's filesystem code recognizes the symlink flag and knows to "follow" the link when accessing files and directories.
+The kernel's filesystem code recognizes the symlink flag and knows how to "follow" the link when accessing files and directories.
->
-> A symlink is a separate file, with its own inode number and its own metadata.
-The "contents" of a symlink are the pathname that it points to, and the "size" of a symlink is the length of that pathname.

 ### How the script works